Flat Rate Credit Card Processing – Fool’s Gold

 Flat rate credit card processing is not meant to be competitive; it's meant to be easy to understand.
-Merchants that become fed up with trying to decipher credit card processing statements often gravitate toward flat rate pricing simply because they feel they have a better handle on charges.
+Businesses that become fed up trying to decipher credit card processing statements often gravitate toward flat rate pricing simply because they feel they have a better handle on charges.

 Interchange Plus Pricing

 We've explained interchange plus pricing in detail before.
 Our credit card processing guide covers the finer points of why interchange plus is more competitive and transparent than other forms of pricing, including flat rate.
 In short, interchange plus pricing separates the costs of interchange and assessments from the processor's markup.